Water Issues Project

-Grade 8s explore local water issues through documentary film projects
+Grade 8s explore local and global water issues through film projects

 In the week leading up to December’s holiday break, our Grade 8 students were fully immersed in project-based learning.
-The students were tasked with creating a film to raise awareness for a local water issue as they worked towards attaining the Wisdom pillar of their Global Leadership Program “pillar pursuits.”
+The students were tasked with creating a short public service announcement video to raise awareness for a local or global water issue as they worked towards attaining the Wisdom Pillar of their Global Leadership Program.

-With topics ranging from banning microbeads to the consumption of water, from the use of plastic water bottles to access to clean water, students collaborated in groups as they moved through a series of workshops that prepared them for their final project, a film to be submitted to the Water Docs Film Festival in Toronto.
+With topics ranging from water waste during clothing production to protecting fragile aquatic ecosystems, from the use of plastic water bottles to access to clean water, students collaborated in groups as they moved through a series of workshops that prepared them for their final project, a Public Service Announcement to be presented at our school’s first film festival.

-Although it’s the third year Grade 8s have participated in this project, the Middle School faculty team made some changes this year to create a stronger connection between this interdisciplinary undertaking and the curriculum.
-For instance, in math students worked on data management projects where they researched the impact of water on an issue and then presented their data on a scatter plot or histogram.
+The Middle School faculty creates a strong connection between this interdisciplinary undertaking and the curriculum.
+For instance, in math, students worked on data management projects where they researched the impact of water on an issue and then presented their data on a scatter plot or histogram.
 Students learned how to storyboard so that they would be better prepared for creating their films and how they may look.
 Faculty also introduced a workshop to assist students in developing their French language interview skills so that the films contained a French component—something few schools in the festival have done.

 Our students have expressed that they loved the creative aspects of this project and the focus on being innovative in delivering their message.
 Working in a team to complete this project helped them build collaborative skills to tackle these challenging issues impacting our community and the world.